jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 -t 112 -a2taxonomy "$DBDIR"/malt/raw/nucl_acc2tax-May2017.abin
 ```

-> The database files are not provided here due to the large size.
+> :warning: The database files are not provided here due to their large size.

+#### R4.1.2 Custom RefSeq

 For the custom NCBI Genome RefSeq database containing bacterial and archaea
 assemblies at scaffold, chromosome and complete levels - we follow the